-SO, we spent the next half hour chatting with them, Dreamboat half under the covers, one hand on my leg while I sat cross-legged on top of the covers.
+So, we spent the next half hour chatting with them, Dreamboat half way under the covers, one hand on my leg while I sat cross-legged on top of the covers.

 When they all finally left, his Mom, brother, my friend and Coco pulled up.

-I ran down the stairs, grabbed a magazine, and sat on the couch.
-I didn’t want his Mom to know I’d snuck up there and came close to deflowering his sacred attic bed.
+I ran down the stairs, grabbed a magazine and sat on the couch.
+I didn’t want his Mom to know I’d creeped up there and came close to deflowering his sacred attic bed.

 Later on that day, my Auntie Flo decided to come for a visit and stay a few days.